Demographics of California: South Asian Americans

 California has the largest Indian American population in the US.
 Many live in the Los Angeles Metropolitan Area, San Diego, and the San Francisco Bay Area.
 The Los Angeles suburbs of Artesia and Cerritos have large Indian American communities.
 San Jose, Fremont, and other Silicon Valley cities have many Indian Americans who are employed in the high-tech industry.
-Many Indian Americans are in Central Valley cities such as Stockton, Bakersfield, Fresno, Yuba City, and the Imperial Valley.
+Many Indian Americans are in Central Valley cities such as Stockton, Bakersfield, Fresno, Yuba City and Livingston, and the Imperial Valley.
 Most South Asians in California are Indian American, but there are also Pakistani Americans, Bangladeshi Americans, and Sri Lankan Americans (see Sinhalese and Tamils) especially concentrated in the San Gabriel Valley (Covina Valley) of the Los Angeles area.
 California is home to the unique Punjabi Mexican American community, mostly centered around Yuba City.

 Southeast Asian Americans

 California has the largest American population of Southeast Asians, concentrated in the Los Angeles-Long Beach, Sacramento, and Fresno areas.
 This includes the Hmong and Vietnamese, including Chinese Vietnamese.
 Long Beach has one of the largest Cambodian American communities in the United States.
 The neighboring cities of Westminster and Garden Grove have the largest Vietnamese American community outside of Vietnam and are often dubbed "Little Saigon".
 Vietnamese and Cambodian immigrants also settled in the San Francisco Bay Area, especially San Jose, Santa Clara and Sunnyvale, as well across the San Joaquin Valley and in San Diego.

 Filipino Americans are particularly numerous in Los Angeles, Sacramento, San Francisco, San Diego, San Mateo, and Solano counties, and in southern California communities such as Artesia, Baldwin Park, Carson, Cerritos, Covina, West Covina, and the Eagle Rock district of Los Angeles.
 Around San Diego, many Filipinos live in the communities of Mira Mesa, National City, and Chula Vista.
 Delano near Bakersfield, other towns in the San Joaquin Valley, the Inland Empire of Riverside-San Bernardino, Coachella Valley-Imperial Valley region, Salinas, Stockton and Lathrop, and the Santa Maria/San Luis Obispo area also have large Filipino American populations.
 Daly City south of San Francisco has a large Filipino population and is the largest percentage wise in the United States.
 As of the 1980s, Filipinos have been the largest population of Asians in California.
 Twenty percent of registered nurses, in 2013, in California are Filipino.

 Over 6,000 Laotian Americans live in the Fresno area, including an even larger Hmong American community, the second-largest of its kind.
 Other Hmong colonies in the Central Valley of California and Northern California developed since the end of the Vietnam War (1975–1979).

 California also has a Thai American community of over 250,000, concentrated in Southern California, with small Thai and Southeast Asian communities in Perris and Banning in the Inland Empire region.
 Los Angeles has the largest Thai population outside of Thailand and is also home to the world's first Thai Town.
 About 150,000 Indonesians live in Southern California, primarily the Los Angeles and San Diego areas.